mathewmarquez/image-slider/README.md

 # Image Slider

 ## Description
 This Image Slider project allows users to view images in a slideshow format.
 It's built using HTML, CSS, and JavaScript.
-The slider automatically cycles through images, and users can also manually navigate through them using navigation buttons.
+The slider cycles through images, and users can also manually navigate through them using navigation buttons.

 ## Features
 - Automatic and manual image transitions.